expressjs/expressjs.com/_posts/2025-05-16-express-cleanup-legacy-packages.md

 If your application depends on any of these packages, now is a great time to look for alternatives.
 For instance:

-- Consider modern CSRF protection strategies tied to your specific backend or framework.
+- Consider finding a modern CSRF protection strategy on [npm](https://www.npmjs.com/search?q=csurf) that aligns with your specific needs.
 - Use up-to-date multipart parsers like [`multer`](https://www.npmjs.com/package/multer).
 - Replace path-match logic with standard [`path-to-regexp`](https://www.npmjs.com/package/path-to-regexp).